 Another Shift on Joint Employment and Independent Contractors

-For updates to this blog, please read: "DOL Delays Trump Administration's Independent Contractor Rule" and "Ninth Circuit Decides Federal Law Preempts California Meal and Rest Break Rules."
+For updates to this blog, please read: "DOL Delays Trump Administration's Independent Contractor Rule," "Ninth Circuit Decides Federal Law Preempts California Meal and Rest Break Rules" and "Update on Key Issues for Motor Carriers Involving Independent Contractors."

 Four years ago, the question was raised of whether the then-incoming Trump Administration would reverse course on Obama Administration positions assailing the independent contractor model.
 (See Holland & Knight's previous alert, "Will Trump Administration Curb the Recent Targeting of Independent Contractors?", Jan.
 17, 2017).
 Shortly thereafter, the U.S. Department of Labor (DOL) withdrew two Obama-era guidance documents on joint employment and independent contractors, and the National Labor Relations Board (NLRB) overruled a decision issued during the Obama Administration that materially expanded the doctrine of joint employment under the National Labor Relations Act (NLRA).
 More recently, in the final days of the Trump Administration, the DOL finalized new regulations that provide a relaxed framework for employers to classify workers as independent contractors under the Fair Labor Standards Act (FLSA).